 Today, they’ve flipped the guidance.
 Now we are to eat “healthy fats” and reduce carbohydrates.

-Nutrition science is a long-time scam that caused harm – hard to believe them today but here we are: Lowering blood sugar can halve heart attack risk in people with prediabetes
+Here we are today: Lowering blood sugar can halve heart attack risk in people with prediabetes

 And now this too: